phil-schreiber/resume/README.md

 __Köln, Germany__

 Evolving data analytics platform in high scale multi DC environment.
-Sinking big data through Go, C# and python services through kafka into clickhouse.
+Sinking big data through Go, C# and python services from kafka into clickhouse.
 Making use of protobuf and GRPC along the way... and a lot of monitoring and alerting.

 ---
 ### Head of Software Development